solumD/solumD/README.md

 ### Hi there 👋

-My name is Dmitry.
-I'm 19 years old and I'm just GOing.
+My name is Dmitry and I'm just GOing.

 #### Languages and tools